MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      The size (in points) of the font to be used in OpenGL viewports (mrview and shview).

+.. option:: GLMBatchSize

+    *default: 1024*

+     Where the GLM design matrix is fixed across all elements, this is the number of elements for which data shuffling and model inversion will be performed concurrently,
+     ie. in a single set of linear algebra operations

 .. option:: HelpCommand

     *default: less*